tushar0poddar/tushar0poddar/README.md

 - 👋 Hi, I’m Tushar Poddar
-- 👀 I’m interested Cloud, Devops and microservices
+- 👀 I’m interested Cloud, DevOps and microservices
 - 🌱 I’m currently learning Backend / Server side development
-- 💞️ I’m looking to collaborate on ...
-- 📫 Anyone wants to contact me then here is my Instagram id: tusharpoddar12
+- 📫 Anyone wants to contact me then here is my Instagram ID: tusharpoddar12

 <!---
 tushar0poddar/tushar0poddar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.